 A few months ago, I went to go into my bedroom and the doorknob came off in my hand.
 We rarely close that door anyway, so it wasn’t such a huge deal to put the knob aside and forget about it completely…until Cole accidentally locked himself in there a few weeks later – hello Brisbane rekeying people.
 A quick call to Uncle Eric .. alright, then we had to call Payless Locksmith – and we were able to use a screwdriver to spring him.
 Perhaps, we thought, we should get around to replacing that.

 But thinking was as far as it got; our house is old and a chaotic mess, so one silly doorknob is kind of low priority.
 Until Cole locked himself, Lulu, and I in there one morning – we were able to use some tweezers to jimmy our way out, but Cole thought it was such fun that he locked Grandma in there the next night while she was babysitting.
 No bueno – the knob replacement got bumped up a few notches in priority, and Cole was admonished and warned to stop playing around with that door.
+In fact, problem with locks might be rather annoying, so contact Kingstone Locksmith for your home key and lock needs.

 Which he did.